Jo-Wilfried Tsonga: 2012: World No. 5, Olympic silver

-Tsonga's Rogers Cup campaign was an extremely short affair with a second-round loss to fellow Frenchman Jérémy Chardy.
+At Rogers Cup he suffered a second-round loss to Jérémy Chardy.
 He also crashed out in the second round of the 2012 US Open, after a defeat by No. 52 Martin Kližan.
 After a short break for recovery, Jo was back in France for the 2012 Moselle Open.
 Tsonga rolled to a semifinal berth with Russian Nikolay Davydenko.
-Tsonga had never beaten Davydenko in two previous attempts, but made sure that run was not extended to three with a tight three-set win.
+Tsonga had never beaten Davydenko in two previous attempts, but had a tight three-set win.
 The final was an easy two-set win over Andreas Seppi, Tsonga's ninth ATP career title.

-At the 2012 China Open, Tsonga had a bye, a win, and a walkover before beating Mikhail Youzhny in the quarterfinals.
+At the 2012 China Open, Tsonga had a win and a walkover before beating Mikhail Youzhny in the quarterfinals.
 An easy win over Feliciano López advanced Tsonga to his third final of the year.
 No. 2 Novak Djokovic was his opponent.
-Djokovic pulled away in the second, taking the match in two sets.
+Djokovic won the match in two sets.
 Tsonga continued his year with the 2012 Shanghai Masters.
 He had wins over Benoît Paire and Marcos Baghdatis, but he lost in the quarterfinals to Tomáš Berdych in straight sets.
 The busy schedule continued in Stockholm.
 Tsonga cruised past Go Soeda and Sergiy Stakhovsky in the opening rounds, and had Baghdatis retire against him after a close semifinal match.
 This set up a final against Tomáš Berdych – the second time in two weeks.
 Despite being a set and a break up, Tsonga lost in three sets.

 At the Valencia Open, Tsonga retired against Xavier Malisse.
 The Race To London was almost decided.
 Tsonga needed a quarterfinal appearance in Paris to secure it for certain.
-Tsonga came through an extremely tight encounter with Julien Benneteau and then beat Spaniard Nicolás Almagro; though Tsonga fell to David Ferrer in the quarterfinals, his win over Almagro secured his place in the ATP World Tour Finals.
+Tsonga came through an extremely tight encounter with Julien Benneteau and then beat Nicolás Almagro; though Tsonga fell to David Ferrer in the quarterfinals, his win over Almagro secured his place in the ATP World Tour Finals.
 The Tour Finals found Tsonga with a new coach, Roger Rasheed.
 Novak Djokovic was his first round-robin opponent and Tsonga lost in two sets.
 Two more losses to Tomáš Berdych and Andy Murray ended his season.